eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Energy

+_The difficulty class of the tasks you can perform declines throughout the day._

 There are many metaphors for the concept of mental energy.
 [Spoon theory][spoon], for example.
 The usual metaphor is that "mental energy" is like a battery that is drained through the day, in greater and lesser quantities, and is replenished by sleep.

 To me, energy is less like a battery and more like voltage.
 Some machines require a threshold voltage to operate.
 Below that voltage they don't just operate slower, they don't operate at all.
 Analogously, different categories of activity have different threshold voltages.
 For me, it's like this: